Taxation & Regulation (REG) Cheat Sheet

 Net Operating Losses (NOLs)

-For NOLs arising after 2020, there is no carryback, but they can be carried forward indefinitely.
+• NOLs after 2020: No carryback, carry forward indefinitely.
 The NOL deduction is limited to 80% of taxable income.

 Capital Losses